 A student who wishes to remain anonymous said, “In terms of self-defeating humor, I think the new study’s result is too simple.
 Self-defeating humor can be beneficial.
 I think it allows the person to express their weaknesses and fears that won’t lead to an awkward silence.
 By expressing these negative thoughts, students will feel better.
 At the same time, self-defeating humor can be harmful.
 If the person uses self-defeating humor to get accepted into a group, the group will constantly remind that person of his or her faults.
 Thus, self-defeating humor can be harmful in this instance.
 For humor reflecting the characteristics of a person, I disagree with it.
 People who use aggressive jokes may not be aggressive.
 They may be just pretending to be aggressive or it may only be one part of their personalities.”

-Marín acknowledges his study is just one in the huge field of
+Marín acknowledges his study is just one in the huge field of psychology.

 The University of Granada hopes their disruptive results encourage research teams across the world to conduct their own tests in their respective countries.